-The purpose of the TSA was to provide a framework for the separation of CGH Group from the iCR group.
+The purpose of the TSA is to provide a framework for the separation of CGH from the iCR group.
 The TSA describes general principles of cooperation between the TSA Suppliers and the CGH Group in relation to the transfer of employees and assets (including immovables).
-One of the annexes to the TSA specifies, among others, (i) which costs of the separation are covered by the CGH Group, i.e. especially IT system separation, (ii) which movables and immovables are to be transferred to CGH, and (iii) milestones showing when the employees and assets were transferred during 2020 and (iv) project governance including escalation mechanism (the TSA Annex).
+One of the annexes to the TSA specifies, among others, (i) which costs of the separation are covered by the CGH Group, i.e. especially IT system separation, (ii) which movables and immovables are to be transferred to CGH, and (iii) milestones showing when the employees and assets are to be transferred during 2020 and (iv) project governance including escalation mechanism (the TSA Annex).
+The TSA Suppliers will continue providing services under the SLAs until the SLAs are terminated in accordance with the terms and conditions of the TSA and the relevant SLA.
+The CGH Group and TSA Suppliers undertake to cooperate in good faith in fulfilling their obligations as described in the TSA.
+If the TSA Suppliers fail to fulfil their obligations to transfer the employees or assets on the relevant milestones as specified in the TSA Annex, the CGH Group may interrupt payments for the related services provided by the TSA Suppliers under the relevant service level agreements (as specified above) that would otherwise be terminated if the TSA Suppliers were to fulfil their obligations on time.

-The TSA foresaw a separation in 2020 of over 80 software applications, which were being used or managed by iCR for the former integrated iCR group until the separation.
-Moreover, 297 FTEs were transferred from iCR to the CGH Group in waves on 1 April 2020, 1 July 2020, 1 October 2020 and 1 January 2021, with another up to 125 FTEs transferred from innogy Zákaznické služby, s.r.o.
+The TSA foresees a separation in 2020 of over 65 software applications, so far being used or managed by iCR for the former integrated iCR group.
+Moreover, up to 230 FTEs will be transferred from iCR to the CGH Group in waves on 1 April 2020, 1 July, 1 October 2020 and 1 January 2021, with another up to 125 FTEs transferred from innogy Zákaznické služby, s.r.o.
 (Customer Care) to the CGH Group as of 1 January 2021.

-As of the date of this Listing Particulars, all FTEs, IT assets, hardware and software applications, buildings and movable assets (26,000 items) have been transferred to the CGH Group as envisaged by the TSA.
-The CGH Group is not aware of any claims in connection with the TSA.
-In 2020, around 500 contracts with relevance to the CGH Group's activities were split and negotiated on a bilateral basis with the contractors.
+As of the date of this Listing Particulars, 156.6 FTEs and some IT assets, hardware and software applications have been transferred to the CGH Group under the TSA with the third wave of employees to be transferred in October.
+The plan considers also a transfer of selected buildings and 29 thousand of movable assets from iCR to the CGH Group.
+Moreover, around 500 contracts with relevance to the CGH Group's activities have to be split and negotiated on a bilateral basis with contractors.